 Relationship between the true gravitation vector g and gravity g.
-For an idealized homogeneous spherical earth, g would be directed toward the center of the earth.
-In reality, g does not point exactly to the center except at the equator and the poles.
-Gravity, g, is the vector sum of g and the centrifugal force and is perpendicular to the level surface of the earth, which approximates an oblate spheroid.
+For an idealized homogeneous spherical earth, g thomogeneous spherical earth, g the homogeneous spherical earth, g the homogeneous spherical earth, g the homogeneous spherical earth g the homogeneous earth g the center of the earth the centre except at the equator and the poles.
+Gravity, g. is the vector sum of g and the centrifugal force and is perpendicular to the level surface of the earth, which approximates an oblate spherical.

-- An object at rest on earth's surface experiences both the gravitational force (g^) and a centrifugal force $(-\Omega^2 R)$. - As a result, these two forces together result in an "apparent gravity" force (g): $\mathbf{g} \equiv -g\mathbf{k} \equiv \mathbf{g}^ + \Omega^2 \mathbf{R}$ - True gravity (g) is perpendicular to a sphere, but the apparent gravity (g) is perpendicular to earth's surface. - Geopotential is the work required to raised a unit mass to height z from mean sea level:
+- An object at rest on earth's surface experiences both the gravitational force (g) and a centrifugal force (-Ω2R). - As a result, these two forces together result in an "apparent gravity" force (g):

+$$\mathbf{g} \equiv -g\mathbf{k} \equiv \mathbf{g}^ + \Omega^2 \mathbf{R}$$

+- True gravity (g) is perpendicular to a sphere, but the apparent gravity (g) is perpendicular to earth's surface. - Geopotential is the work required to raised a unit mass to height z from mean sea level: